monster-js/docs-v1/docs/component.md

 ## Define component

 Component must be defined before we can use it.
-Since MonsterJS components are web components, we can use the `customElement.define` as long as we have the MonsterJS polyfill imported before defining the components.
+Since MonsterJS components are web components, we can use the `customElement.define`.

 Ex.
 ```javascript